 A "404 error" is a common issue with permalinks, often caused by incorrect rewrite rule settings.
 Before checking more complex solutions, try resetting the rewrite rules.
 It is a quick fix that often does the trick.

-This problem often comes up after installing a new WordPress plugin or registering a custom post types or taxonomies.
-With admin access, you can often fix it directly from the WordPress dashboard.
+This issue often appears after installing a new plugin or declaring custom post types and taxonomies.
+Usually, you can fix it easily from the WordPress dashboard if you have admin access.

 A good first step is flushing the rewrite rules.
 This makes WordPress refresh its settings and update the server configuration behind the scenes.
 Since it only takes a few clicks, it is worth trying before exploring more complex solutions.